Madhav2008/Calculator-Using-HTML-CSS-And-JS/README.md

 # Note

-## JS is only usen to toggle b/w Dark and Light Mode.
+## In JS is only usen to toggle b/w Dark and Light Mode.

 # Screenshots